 Following an accident where their youngest daughter was left with life-changing injuries, the Rainford family transformed Brickhouse Farm into a fully accessible home.
 They later decided to give back to the community that supported them and created a new holiday space catered for disabled people and their families.
 With fully accessible facilities such as a hydrotherapy pool, a sensory studio, and cosy (not clinical) holiday cottages, you can relax in peaceful lakeside surroundings outside Hambleden in Lancashire.

 Bronze - WWT Slimbridge Wetland Centre

-Known as the UK’s leading wetland conservation charity, WWT Slimbridge is one of nine wetland centres set up by Sir Peter Scott, a famous conservationist.
+Known as the UK’s leading wetland conservation charity, WWT Slimbridge in Gloucestershire is one of nine wetland centres set up by Sir Peter Scott, a famous conservationist.
 He believed in conservation for all, and Slimbridge has kept this belief alive by ensuring that all exhibits, pathways and animal hides are accessible to everyone.
 The centre also has mobility scooters and wheelchairs, which can be booked for use on the day of your visit.

 Ethical, Responsible and Sustainable Tourism Award